 With the scalability of the AWS Cloud, there is no longer the risk of the SAP platform outgrowing its infrastructure.
 What’s more, because Ávoris can scale the platform up or down, the company has also made its IT more cost-effective.
 “We don’t pay for unused capacity,” says Ramis.
 “We can even scale down our AWS platform during quiet periods when activity on the SAP platform is less intense.”

-By working with Linke IT, Ávoris successfully migrated its business-critical SAP environment to AWS in just three months.
-“Even with the short time frame, Linke IT had no problems helping us migrate our SAP workloads to the AWS Cloud,” says Ramis.
-“Linke IT brought a deep level of expertise in both AWS and SAP to the project.”
+By working with Syntax, Ávoris successfully migrated its business-critical SAP environment to AWS in just three months.
+“Even with the short time frame, Syntax had no problems helping us migrate our SAP workloads to the AWS Cloud,” says Ramis.
+“Syntax brought a deep level of expertise in both AWS and SAP to the project.”

 In addition, Ávoris has now reduced management time for the SAP environment, just as the company did for its website and e-commerce operations when it migrated them to the AWS Cloud in 2014.
 “Today, IT administrators don’t have to perform repetitive manual tasks related to the management of the SAP platform’s hardware,” says Ramis.
 “The platform is continuously optimized by AWS.
 We have also increased the reliability of our SAP environment because of the disaster recovery capabilities built into the AWS Cloud that ensures high uptimes day in and day out.”